 The Center for Successful Aging parallels the University's goals to ensure the scholarly and clinical activities of the Center not only benefit and include the community in our region, but that the goals and vision are informed and driven, in part, by our own community needs.

-UB CSA has existing partnerships with the City of Buffalo Division of Senior Services, Erie County Department of Senior Services, AARP-NY, the Buffalo African American Health Disparities Task Force, and and the collaborative network of organizations in Western New York that make up Age Friendly Erie County.
+We have existing partnerships with the City of Buffalo Division of Senior Services, Erie County Department of Senior Services, AARP-NY, the Buffalo African American Health Disparities Task Force and the collaborative network of organizations in Western New York that make up Age Friendly Erie County.

 Ideas for further community engagement are always welcome.
-Please contact Brittany Perez, director of community engagement at email@example.com, with your ideas or opportunities.
+Please contact our Associate Director with your ideas or opportunities.